GOLD RESOURCE CORP Income Taxes Disclosure

 Mexico Mining Taxation

-Mining entities in Mexico are subject to two mining duties, in addition to the 30% Mexico corporate income tax: (i) a “special” mining duty of 8.5% of taxable income as defined under Mexican tax law (also referred to as “mining royalty tax”) on extraction activities performed by concession holders, and (ii) the “extraordinary” mining duty of 1.0% on gross revenue from the sale of gold, silver, and platinum.
+Mining entities in Mexico are subject to two mining duties, in addition to the 30% Mexico corporate income tax: (i) a “special” mining duty of 7.5% of taxable income as defined under Mexican tax law (also referred to as “mining royalty tax”) on extraction activities performed by concession holders, and (ii) the “extraordinary” mining duty of 0.5% on gross revenue from the sale of gold, silver, and platinum.
 The mining royalty tax is generally applicable to earnings before income tax, depreciation, depletion, amortization, and interest.
-In calculating the mining royalty tax, there are no deductions related to depreciable costs from operational fixed assets, but prospecting and exploration expenses are amortized at 10% annually.
+In calculating the mining royalty tax, there are no deductions related to depreciable costs from operational fixed assets, but prospecting and exploration expenses are amortized at 10% rate in a straight line.
 Both duties are tax deductible for income tax purposes.
 As a result, the effective tax rate applicable to the Company’s Mexican operations is substantially higher than Mexico’s statutory rate.

 The Company periodically transfers funds from its Mexican wholly owned subsidiary to the U.S. in the form of dividends.
-According to the existing U.S. – Mexico tax treaty, the dividend withholding tax between these countries is reduced to 5% or 0% if certain requirements are met.
-In 2024, the Company paid $0.1 million withholding tax on dividends received from Mexico.
-At the end of 2024, the Company determined that it met requirements for a 0% withholding tax on dividends received from Mexico, and as a result, no dividend withholding taxes were required in 2025.
+Mexico requires a 10% withholding tax on dividends on all post-2013 earnings.
+The Company began distributing post-2013 earnings from Mexico in 2018.
+According to the existing U.S. – Mexico tax treaty, the dividend withholding tax between these countries is reduced to 5% if certain requirements are met.
+The Company determined that it had met such requirements and paid a 5% withholding tax on dividends received from Mexico, and as a result, paid $0.1 million and $0.1 million for years ending December 31, 2024 and 2023, respectively.
+At the end of 2024, the Company reviewed the tax treaty and believes that it qualifies for a 0% tax withholding.
+Going forward, the Company will apply this rate on any intercompany dividend payment from Mexico.

 Other Tax Disclosures